mgrider/SKHexGrid/README.md

 * added auto-saving of the current grid when the application is closed
 * hid more configuration options when they are disabled / not relevant
 * reduced max possible size of random grid configurations
+* added saving and loading of grid configurations

 ### v0.5.0